sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 The ``createStub($type)`` and ``createMock($type)`` methods immediately return a test double object for the specified type (interface or class).
-The creation of this test double is performed using best practice defaults.
-The ``__construct()`` and ``__clone()`` methods of the original class are not executed and the arguments passed to a method of the test double will not be cloned.
+The creation of this test double is performed using best practice defaults: the ``__construct()`` and ``__clone()`` methods of the original class are not executed and the arguments passed to a method of the test double will not be cloned.

 If these defaults are not what you need then you can use the ``getMockBuilder($type)`` method to customize the test double generation using a fluent interface.

-By default, all methods of the original class are replaced with a dummy implementation that returns ``null`` (without calling the original method).
-Using the ``will($this->returnValue())`` method, for instance, you can configure these dummy implementations to return a value when called.
+By default, all methods of the original class are replaced with an implementation that returns an automatically generated value that satisfies the method's return type declaration (without calling the original method).

+Using the ``willReturn()`` method, for instance, you can configure these implementations to return a specified value when called.
+This configured value must be compatible with the method's return type declaration.

 .. admonition:: Limitation: final, private, and static methods